suraboy/docker-compose-kowl/readme.md

-# Go-fiber-api
+# docker-composer kowl Web UI
-This project use in learning monitor kafka by kowl , If any mistake, apologize.
+A Kafka Web UI for developers , If any mistake, apologize.

 ref. https://www.lionbloggertech.com/kowl-web-ui-to-explore-apache-kafka-messages-consumers-partitions/